AdobeDocs/workfront.en/help/classic/manage-work/tasks/manage-tasks/edit-tasks-in-a-list.md

 1. Workfront updates all in-project and cross-project dependencies when you make changes to the timeline of tasks.
 1. Click **Save** when you want to keep your task changes permanently and save the timeline of the project.

-#### Save changes in a task list manually when you select the Timeline Planning option
+#### Save changes in a task list manually when you select the Timeline Planning option {#save-changes-in-a-task-list-manually-when-you-select-the-timeline-planning-option}

 Saving your changes and all the project dependencies is faster.
 This is not available for projects with more than 2000 tasks.